ilnanny/Drex-Gtk/README.md

 # Drex-Gtk
-Complete gtk theme for gnu-linux o.s.
+Complete gtk theme for gnu-linux and unix-like  o.s.